Spatial Re-parameterization for N:M Sparsity: Methodology

 For unstructured sparsity, the zero entries are irregular in the positions of $\B$.
-Instead, N:M sparsity stipulates at N non-zero entries for every M consecutive weights along the input channel dimension.
+Instead, N:M sparsity stipulates N non-zero entries for every M consecutive weights along the input channel dimension.
 Therefore, $\B$ is restricted to satisfy:

 where $p,q,u,v$ enumerates $C_o, C_i, K, K$, respectively.
 Besides, for ease of the following representation, we define Spatial Sparsity (SS) to measure the weight sparsity in the spatial domain.
-The spatial sparsity at location ($u$, $v$) is calculated as:
+The spatial sparsity at position ($u$, $v$) is calculated as: